awsdocs/amazon-ec2-user-guide/doc_source/ebs-attaching-volume.md

 You can use one of the following commands\.
 For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [attach\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/attach-volume.html) \(AWS CLI\)
 + [Add\-EC2Volume](https://docs.aws.amazon.com/powershell/latest/reference/items/Add-EC2Volume.html) \(AWS Tools for Windows PowerShell\)

+**Note**
+In some situations, you may find that a volume other than the volume attached to `/dev/xvda` or `/dev/sda` has become the root volume of your instance\.
+This can happen when you have attached the root volume of another instance, or a volume created from the snapshot of a root volume, to an instance with an existing root volume\.
+For more information, see [Boot from the wrong volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-booting-from-wrong-volume.html)\.